Reap the Benefits of a School Garden Program This Spring

 - School pride

 Developing a school garden program does take some planning, but it really isn’t overly complicated.
 KidsGardening.org has a program outlined specifically for schools wanting to begin.
-It walks you through everything from developing a gardening committee, to designing your garden, and everything in between.
-Farm to School at NJ.gov is another great resource for NJ teachers.
+It walks you through everything from developing a gardening committee, designing your garden, and everything in between.
+Farm To School is another great resource for NJ teachers.

 Starting a Classroom Garden